 - The proposed manager has control of the house, and is a fit and proper person to be the manager.

 If you need help in completing your application then you can pay a fee to Stockton Council who will assist you with the application to ensure it is correct (this will include the production of scaled plan drawings of the property).
 The amount you will be required to pay will depend upon the number of units of accommodation - HMO licence fees.

 You should not assume that you can proceed and operate your HMO if you have not received a decision from us.
-We must process your application fully before permission can be granted.
-We will let you know if your application has been successful within 120 days.
-Please contact us if you have not heard from us after 120 days has passed.
+Please contact us at any time after submitting your licence application.

 If your licence application is refused you can make representations to Stockton Council in the first instance.
 You may also appeal to a residential property tribunal.

 If we still refuse your licence application then you can appeal to the First-tier tribunal – Property Chamber (Residential Property).
 This must be done within 28 days of the decision to refuse your application being made.

 Fax: 01264 785 128

 If you would like to complain about the way your licence application has been dealt with please contact us in the first instance.

 As a licence holder you may have cause to make a complaint regarding a number of matters.
 Listed below are the details of some of the organisations that may be able to help.

 - Anti-social behaviour - contact Anti-Social Behaviour Team.